InputBlackBoxOutput/Line_Art_Creator/README.md

 <img src="images/readme/7_inverted.png" height="300">

 #### After all the above image processing we get the lines of the line art

+## Bonus
+The generated line art can be further converted to ASCII text art using an ANN

+Use the following website: https://tar-bin.github.io/DeepAAonWeb/

+Repository link on github: https://github.com/OsciiArt/DeepAA

 ### Made with lots of ⏱️, 📚 and ☕ by InputBlackBoxOutput